ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started weather project

 **Thoughts:** I've gotten faster at using webpack and npm to start projects.
 Gathering the data from the api was easy enough so far, now working on displaying the information

+### Day 78: September 14, 2021

+**Today's Progress**: Collected more data, started on some design

+**Thoughts:** Collecting the data was pretty simplistic, I've now begun on style which also feels like it will be pretty simple